San Diego Wineries

 - Specialties: Notable for its scenic stone patio and exceptional Viognier, this winery is a peaceful haven for those seeking serenity and superb wine.

 In the heart of the city, Central San Diego wineries fuse urban flair with traditional winemaking.
-These spots are perfect for those who want the full-bodied experience without venturing too far from the comforts of city life.
+These spots are perfect for those who want the full-bodied experience without venturing too far from the comforts of city life, bringing the "crush" directly to San Diego's most vibrant neighborhoods.

 - Address: 2215 Kettner Blvd, San Diego, CA